 What are Beignets?

-However, if you like traditional donut-like version, please check out my New Orleans Beignets recipe!
+However, if you like traditional and authentic donut-like texture, please check out my New Orleans Beignets recipe!

 Make the dough and chill in refrigerator for one hour.
 Shape the dough into small balls using a teaspoon or 1/2 tablespoon.
 Heat 2-3 inches of oil in a frying pan on medium-low heat to deep fry the dough balls in batches.

-The best oil for frying beignets is vegetable oil.
 The beignets are ready when they turn golden brown.
 Transfer out with a strainer and drain on paper towels.
-Sprinkle the powdered sugar generously and serve warm with a cup of coffee.
+Sprinkle the powdered sugar generously and serve warm with a cup of coffee or tea.

 Serve Beignets with: